marco-orru/haskell-practice/README.md

 ## Exercise 2
 Define a function that, when applied to a list `xs`, returns the sublist containing only and all elements of `xs` in even position, in the same order as the appear in `xs`, assuming that the first element of the list is at position `0`.
 Explicit recursion is forbidden, but al functions defined in the *`Prelude`* can be used.

+## Exercise 3
+Define a function `inversions` that, when applied to a list `xs`, calculates the number of inversions in `xs`, which is the number of elements in `xs` immediately followed by a smaller element.
+Explicit recursion is forbidden, but all functions defined in the *`Prelude`* module can be used.